 NCAA March Madness 2016 – Villanova 77 vs. North Carolina 74

-The Wright Tactics for Villanova As I had hoped: A classic finals game that we will reminisce about for years to come.
+The Wright Tactics for Villanova: A classic final game we all will reminisce about for years to come.
 We saw a game with constant lead changes, tactical nuance, and dramatic late-game heroics.
-Each team made strong pushes, and generally played really well.
-Amazingly, we will likely forget Marcus Paige’s double-clutch three point shot to tie the game with 4.7 seconds left, after UNC trailed by 10 points with 5 minutes to play.
-What we will remember is Ryan Arcidiancono dribbling up the court, creating separation around the 3-point line, dishing off to Kris Jenkins, and watching his shot splash through the net as time expired, to give Villanova their 2nd national championship in school history.
-Three Keys Going into Game:
+Each team made strong pushes and played well throughout.
+Amazingly, we will likely forget Marcus Paige’s double-clutch three point shot to tie the game with 4.7 seconds left, after UNC trailed by ten points with five minutes to play.
+What we will remember is Ryan Arcidiacono dribbling up the court, creating separation around the 3-point line, dishing off to Kris Jenkins, and watching his shot splash through the net as time expired, to give Villanova their 2nd national championship in school history.

-- UNC Tempo vs. Nova Press
+UNC Tempo vs Nova Press

-- UNC Shooting vs. Nova Shooting
+UNC Shooting vs Nova Shooting

-Aside from their, quite pronounced rebounding edge, especially with their offensive rebounding, UNC did not dominate the paint as usual.
-Frequently UNC would get in good positions, and take quality shots around the rim, but then miss their shots, which they did too often.
-Defensively, as well, UNC was unable to dominate the paint, allowing Nova to find reliable offense around the rim, as I mention above.
-Instead, to nearly everybody’s surprise, UNC was simply on fire from 3-point range.
-They made 7 of 9 3-point shots in the first half, and 4 of 8 in the second half.
-If, going into the game, we knew that UNC would make 11 three-point shots, shooting 64.7%; I think we all would have guaranteed their victory.
+Aside from their pronounced rebounding edge, especially with their offensive rebounding, UNC did not dominate the paint as usual.
+UNC would often get in good positions, and take quality shots around the rim, but then miss their shots.
+Defensively UNC could not dominate the paint, allowing Nova to find reliable offense around the rim, as I mention above.
+Instead, to nearly everybody’s surprise, UNC was on fire from 3-point range.
+They made 7-9 3-point shots in the first half, and 4-8 in the second half.
+If, going into the game, we knew UNC would make 11 three-point shots, shooting 64.7%; I think we all would have guaranteed their victory.

-- Coach Williams vs. Coach Wright
+Coach Williams vs Coach Wright